atxrenegade/milestone_blog_post/NOTES.md

 ‘Closure is observed when a function uses variable(s) from outer scope(s) even while running in a scope where those variable(s) wouldn't be accessible.
 The key parts of this definition are:

-* Must be a function involved
+'* Must be a function involved
 * Must reference at least one variable from an outer scope
-* Must be invoked in a different branch of the scope chain from the variable(s)’
+* Must be invoked in a different branch of the scope chain from the variable(s)' -Kyle

-you can emulate private methods with closures, data hiding and encapulation only a function can have closure closure refers to variables by reference not by value (pointer), you are accessing the acutal variable, not a copy of it
+you can emulate private methods with closures, data hiding and encapulation only a function can have closure closure refers to variables by reference not by value (pointer), you are accessing the actual variable, not a copy of it
 uses: data privacy, event handlers, callback functions, currying;
 benefits: makes code cleaner, easier to read, narrowing function scope, elminating the need to pass in preserved data, more effcient - stores values rather than having to recompute them over and over again three things to make a closure

+/***************************/
-ES Modules and the Module Pattern wikipedia - Modules allow gathering properties and methods in a namespace and making some of them private.
+wikipedia - Modules allow gathering properties and methods in a namespace and making some of them private a module is a collection of similar data and functions

+reasons for the modules?
+easier to read, easier to manage, modularity, encapsulation, separation of concerns, pole, to make variables and methods private create cohesion among multiple files a consistent way to load modules js programs have become larger and more complex

+ES modules why did we create another form of modules if we already had UMD AMD and Common JS

+ES Modules and the Module Pattern

+what are other types of data collections don't qualify as the module pattern? reasons for modules?

 Classic Module Pattern:
+namespaces - stateless grouping - not saving state stateful grouping - not making functions or data private modules - grouping, state, access control to private data

-outer scope from function that runs at least once, inner scope that has at least one piece of hidden information must return a reference to at least one  fucntion that has closure over a hidden module state
+'outer scope from function that runs at least once, inner scope that has at least one piece of hidden information must return a reference to at least one function that has closure over a hidden module state'

+- 'defining modules and functions inside your outer module definition make every private by default' - Kyle
+- 'only properties added to the public object returned from the function will be exported for public use' - Kyle

 ES Modules

+first built in modules
-this is the most recent solution for module syntax but other commonly used variaations are AMD, UMD and Common JS, before ecma 2016 modules didnt exisit in javascript and immediately invoked functions expressions were used as a substititue, the script you import your files into acts as the top level module, you can only use import export inside a modules.
-You can only access modules features  in the script they are imported into they are not accessible in the js console which may limit debugging capbilities, modules use strict mode automatically
+one module per file, one file per module are singletons - one instance imported and exported at top level everything you want to use in the module has to be exported no need to use iife or any fancy techniques or syntax other that the keyword export declarations are scoped to that module not globally visible export function are hoisted this is the most recent solution for module syntax other commonly used variations are AMD, UMD and Common JS, before ecma 2016 built-in modules didnt exist in javascript and immediately invoked functions expressions were used as a substitute,

+the script you import your files into acts as the top level module, you can only use import export inside a modules.

+You can only access modules features in the script they are imported into they are not accessible in the js console which may limit debugging capabilities, modules use strict mode automatically

+named exports - several per module, export multiple things

+default exports - one per module designed to inter-operate with UMD and Common JS

+module namespace object - imports everything as opposed to default which exports one thing, or named which exports many

+explain the code samples

+/***************************/
 Resources and acknowledgements
 link and introduction to you dont know JS, deep dive into scopes, closures, modules, shadowing